 Question: "Are mermaids mentioned in the Bible?
 Do mermaids exist?"

 Answer: Mermaids are mythical sea creatures with the upper body of a female human and the tail of a fish.
 Their male counterparts are called mermen.
 A mermaid’s demeanor ranges from seductive to sinister, depending on the legend.
 These creatures have been a part of sea lore since man began sailing the oceans.
-Tales of mermaids first appeared as long ago as ancient Assyria—the Assyrian goddess Atargatis transformed herself into a mermaid out of shame for unintentionally committing murder.
+Tales of mermaids first appeared as long ago as the time of ancient Assyria—the Assyrian goddess Atargatis transformed herself into a mermaid out of shame for unintentionally committing murder.
 Images of the ancient Philistine god Dagon (1 Samuel 5:2) could easily pass for modern conceptualizations of a merman.
 Mermaids are also associated with Sirens in Greek mythology, specifically in Homer’s The Odyssey.
 Ancient Far East folklore depicts mermaids as the wives of powerful sea-dragons.
 In more recent history, Hans Christian Andersen’s popular fairy tale “The Little Mermaid” (1836) sparked depictions of mermaids in opera, art, literature, and movies.

 Written accounts of sightings by sailors abound.
 Even Christopher Columbus documented seeing mermaids while exploring the Caribbean.
 It is commonly believed that these sightings were actually misinterpreted encounters with aquatic mammals such as manatees and dugongs.
 A lonely or love-starved sailor, stuck at sea for months on end, may have, after witnessing a broad tail with no dorsal fin disappearing under the waves, conceivably put the rest of the pieces together in his mind to construct a mermaid.